KseniiaPrytkova/roger-skyline-1/README.md

 ![ifconfig_res](img/ifconfig_res.png)

 ### You have to change the default port of the SSH service by the one of your choice.
 SSH access HAS TO be done with publickeys.
-SSH root access SHOULD NOT be allowed directly, but with a user who can be root.
+SSH root access SHOULD NOT be allowed directly, but with a user who can be root. <a id="SSHDefault"></a>
 let's check status of ssh server:
 ```
 $ ps -ef | grep sshd